hmz42/SRS/README.md

 #### Internet Connection
 - Relies on a stable internet connection for real-time updates, data synchronization, and user interactions.
-- Utilizes HTTPS for secure communication between frontend and backend.
+- Utilizes HTTPS for secure communication between the frontend and back end.

 #### Email Notifications
 - Sends email notifications for account verification, password recovery, and important system updates.